Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \subsection{Step 11}

 This step consists just on a computation performed using MAGMA on the space of newforms of weight $44$ and level $17$, with any nebentypus of order $8$ at $17$.
 Recall that $g$, the final output of our chain, lives in this space.
 In agreement with some expectations based on generalizations of Maeda's conjecture (work in progress of P. Tsaknias jointly with the author), we conjectured that this space contains a unique orbit of Galois conjugated newforms.\\ This was confirmed by our MAGMA computation.
 This was computed by P. Tsaknias using the MAGMA command NewformDecomposition, it took 14 hours in a CPU Intel Xeon E7-4850, 2GHz, with 192GB RAM.
-The computer used was the server of the Number theory Group of The Department of Mathematics of the University of Luxembourg. \\
+The computer used was the server of the Number theory Group of The Department of Mathematics of the University of Luxembourg. \\ For details on the computations involved and for the statement of the generalization of Maeda's conjecture, see [DT].

 Therefore, we have managed to link any given level $1$ cuspform $f$ with the orbit of $g$, and the chain constructed is safe, in the sense that current A.L.T. (including the result in Appendix B) can be applied in both directions, at any link, to the $5$-th symmetric powers of the Galois representations considered.
 In particular, by transitivity, together with the fact that Galois conjugation is a valid move (so that we can move freely in the orbit of $g$), any given pair of level $1$ cuspforms can be linked to each other in a safe way.
 Thus, using our chain, we conclude that automorphy of $\Symm^5(f)$ will hold for any level $1$ cuspform $f$ provided that we can prove it for a single example.